KenticoDevTrev/DynamicRouting/README.md

 ```

 ### For Templates
 Since Templates are handled by Kentico, any output caching must be handled by the Page Template itself.
-However, as long as `AddPageToCacheDependency` is enabled, Dynamic Routing will add the Document's cache key to the response.
+The `DocumentID` is added to the response Cache Dependency by default for you.

+If you wish to disable this behavior, you can use the Global Event`DynamicRoutingEvents.RequestRouting.Before` and set the `RequestRoutingEventArgs.Configuration.IncludeDocumentInOutputCache` to false if the `Configuration.ControllerName.Equals("DynamicRouteTemplate", StringComparison.InvariantCultureIgnoreCase); `

 # Installing on Additional Environments
 As with any Kentico module that is available in a NuGet package, if you install this on one environment (ex "Dev") and wish to push this to the other environments, you will need to either...